Here are the answers to some common questions about Grasmere Brewery.

 How local is your beer?

-We try to use local ingredients, but this is not always possible - the ginger for our alcoholic ginger beer travels a long way to reah us!
+We try to use local ingredients, but this is not always possible - the ginger for our alcoholic ginger beer travels a long way to reach us!

 Is this Real Ale?

 Yes and no. Like traditional English real ale we rely on secondary fermentation, and cold conditioning, to self-carbonate all our beers.
 And because we brew in small batches we do not need to pasteurise, add chemicals, or do any heavy filtration.
-Our tap room does not have a cellar, so we keep our ale in kegs at very low (atmospheric) pressures, rather than casks, to help it naturally condition.
+Our tap room does not have a cellar, so we keep our ale in kegs under very low (atmospheric) pressures of inert nitrogen gas, rather than casks, to help it naturally condition.

 Do you add isinglass finings?